CarlOlson/smali-jruby/README.md

-# Smali-Ruby
+# Smali-JRuby
 A more ruby like way to work with Smali files in JRuby.
+Inspired by whitequark's [ast] for ruby.

 ### Usage Notes
 The examples show how it can be used.
 Nodes are suppose to be immutable.
 Using the [Smali] ANTLR classes directly has advantages.